nethacker/usagewatch/README.md

 Disk Used is a sum of all partitions calculated in Gigabytes

-CPU Used is a Percentage
+CPU Used is a percentage of current CPU being used

 TCP/UDP Connections Used is a total count of each respectively

+Active Memory Used is a percentage of active system memory being used